warrensbox/terraform-switcher/www/docs/Troubleshoot.md

 Solution: You probably need to have privileges to install _tfswitch_ at `/usr/local/bin`

-Try the following by installing `tfswtich` to your local bin directory instead:
+Try the following by installing `tfswitch` to your local bin directory instead:

 ```sh
 mkdir -p "$HOME/.local/bin"